Anurag-Swarnim-Yadav/DatasetQuality/README.md

 Note: BF = Bug-Fix, TL = Transfer Learning, VR = Vulnerability Repair

+BF (Bug-Fix): The models are trained on the bug-fix dataset and tested on the RQ3B vulnerability dataset.
+TL (Transfer Learning): The models are initially trained on the bug-fix dataset and subsequently fine-tuned on the RQ3B vulnerability dataset.

 ![%PP as a Function of Beam Size for RQ5](https://github.com/Anurag-Swarnim-Yadav/Security-Vulnerability-Repair/blob/main/RQ5-Beam-Sizes.png)